Explore Graduate Studies

 AIT 740 Case Studies in Healthcare Information Technology (3)

 Note: Graduate students from the College of Health Professions enrolling for the HIT PBC can replace AIT 600 with HLTH 652.

-Application deadlines and admission requirements for the certificate are the same as those for the applied information technology master’s program.
+Admission requirements and deadlines for the certificate are the same as those for the applied information technology master’s program.